Romanian Constitutional Bar: International recognition

+Affair Bota vs. Romania

+The European Court of Human Rights judged the Affair Bota vs. Romania.
+This is not about being a lawyer, but about a trial regarding unregistered cigarettes (a stamp had to be used in order to show that the cigarettes were legit).

+Petitions to the EU Commission

+Several petitions were addressed to the EU Commission.
+Those were answered in 2015.

 International Criminal Court

-Bota sent a request for judgment at the International Criminal Court.
+Bota sent a request for judgment at the International Criminal Court, claiming the lawyers from the Bota Bar were and still are victims of genocide.
 There is no indication that the Office of the Prosecutor will accept to start an investigation.

 Botomei Bar

 At one point there was UNBR-Botomei, which had split from UNBR-Bota, for which Vasile Botomei, who had been a colleague of crimes with Pompiliu Bota, was criminally convicted.
 Botomei was or is serving a "clandestine lawyer" prison sentence as a repeat offender.
 The judge who recruited clients for the Botomei Bar for a fee had to endure the rigors of the law, being definitively convicted and subsequently released from office by Romanian President Klaus Iohannis.